bayleedev/async-numbers/readme.md

 ## Async Numbers

+This is the Browser Team code test!
+Come forth and test your JavaScript powers!

+Getting the test to pass is a good demonstration of your knowledge of JavaScript and how to interact with async APIs.

-You need to generate a list of 100 unique numbers from our async number api.
+To complete the challenge, you need to generate a list of 100 unique numbers.
+We provide the API you'll need to generate the numbers, and to validate your list.

 ### Run it